 What kind of memorials are at the Arboretum?

 Whilst a significant proportion of our memorials have military links, we are also proud to feature emergency service, charity and civilian organisation tributes within our grounds.
 You can find out more information about our grounds in the What's here section of our website.

 Can you help me find a dedicated bench, tree or paviour?

 Our team are always available to help you navigate around the Arboretum.
 As well as providing direction and information they are also able to search our extensive database to find dedicated items in our grounds.
-Visitors can also use our interactive databases in the Remembrance Centre to search for memorials and other dedications of interest.
+Presently we are unable to offer our interactive databases.

 Can I dedicate a tree, bench or paviour to a loved one?

 We are currently reviewing our landscape master plan and associated policies, with this in mind we are currently unable to accept new tree, bench or paviour applications.
-We will be able to advise if these or equivalent items will be available again in the future in the autumn.
+We will be able to advise if these or equivalent items will be available again in the future.

 Can I donate items to be displayed at the Arboretum?

 We are unable to accept donated items, such as art work, poetry or historical pieces, for display at the Arboretum.
 We do have two temporary exhibition spaces, if you wish to display a collection or exhibition please email our Exhibitions Officer for more details.